 Financing Options for Foreign Buyers

 Most US banks have created programs to accommodate international buyers.
 Foreign buyers can usually finance up to sixty to seventy-five percent of a purchase, depending on circumstances, including the size of the necessary loan.
 Documentation requirements can be be stringent, but some lenders are willing to waive these requirements in return for a slightly higher interest rate, to offset the increased risk associated with unsubstantiated loans.
 At the very least, foreign buyers will need to provide evidence of their legal right to enter the United States (such as a passport or visa}, credit references, verification of past rent or mortgage payments, and proof of employment.
-Fortunately, Corcoran has very strong relationships with mortgage lenders and mortgage brokers in New York who are happy to work with foreign buyers.
+Fortunately, Compass has very strong relationships with mortgage lenders and mortgage brokers in New York who are happy to work with foreign buyers.

 Tax Liabilities for Foreign Buyers